 Well, we say forget about it!

-This is a New Year’s resolution for Etsy sellers everywhere.
 For the sake of your mental health, stop stressing out about Star Seller and just focus on being your best self!

 Do you enjoy creating your Etsy products?
 That’s success.